 So it’s no surprise that individuals are more frequently falling short of their micronutrient intake.

-What are Essential Micronutrients?
+What Are Essential Micronutrients?

 Micronutrients are nutrients that the body needs in small amounts.
 They include vitamins, minerals, and other substances like amino acids.
 A deficiency of micronutrients can cause many health problems.